ufukty/dim/README.md

 - Robust editor lifecycle tracking.
 Dim tracks lifecycle updates that requires decoration updates or reusing same or different TextEditor instances for the document; does the needed and ignores the rest.
 - Dim merges the intersecting ranges of different rules with same opacity tier, to avoid applying multiple decorations on one sequence of text.
 - Dim is field tested for Code extension gotchas eg. constant feedback caused by applying decorations on log pane lead to infinite loop.
+- Dim lets you adjust the update period according to your needs and hardware through `updatePeriod` property.
+Lower values increase the responsiveness of extension and higher values are better for lower end hardware.

 ## Usage